openstack-charmers/charm-woodpecker/README.md

 * `swift-bench`
 * `fio`

-To display action descriptions run `juju actions ceph-benchmarking`.
+To display action descriptions run `juju actions woodpecker`.
 If the charm is not deployed then see file `actions.yaml`.